The Lemont High School World Languages Department believes students should develop the following characteristics:

 Acquire linguistic and cultural competencies in order to become effective global citizens

-Courses offered within the World Languages curriculum offer students the opportunity to study American Sign Language, French, German and Spanish.
+Courses offered within the World Languages curriculum offer students the opportunity to study American Sign Language, French and Spanish.
 Courses help students communicate and interact with cultural competence so that they can participate in multilingual communities at home and around the world.
 Students use the target language to investigate, explain and reflect on the nature of language through comparisons of the target language and their own.
 All courses offered by the World Languages Department are appropriate for college-bound students.

 Student grades are determined by their performance on language proficiency, examinations, and class participation.
 Students enrolled in third- or fourth-year courses have the option of enrolling for honors credit; those students enrolled in the highest level of a language may have the opportunity to earn Advanced Placement credit.